 Students with a 3.0 overall grade-point average and a 3.25 average in geology courses may pursue honors in geology or environmental geology by completing an independent research project and writing and defending a thesis.

-The geology major requires 36 credits including core geology courses and upper-level geology electives.
-With advisor approval, certain chemistry or environmental sciences classes may count toward the major.
+The geology major requires 44 credits including core geology courses, two chemistry courses, upper-level geology electives, and geographic information science (GIS).
+With department approval, certain chemistry classes may count toward the major.

 A complete list of available scholarships is provided by UMW’s Office of Financial Aid.